-- 3.10.1 Legal description of the OPEN LAND which is to be conveyed to a corporation, trust, or non-profit organization; - 3.10.2 Statement of the purpose for which the OPEN LAND is intended to be used and the restrictions on its USE and future transfer of title or alienation in accordance with the requirements of the BYLAW; - 3.10.3 The type and name of the corporation, trust or non-profit organization which will own, manage and maintain the OPEN LAND and any improvements thereon; - 3.10.4 If the OPEN LAND is to be conveyed to a corporation or trust consisting of property owners within the MAHD, include a description of the ownership or beneficial interest in the corporation or trust of each owner of a property in the MAHD and a provision that such ownership or beneficial interest shall be appurtenant to the dwelling to which it relates and may not be conveyed or encumbered separately there from; - 3.10.5 Provisions for the number, term of office, and the manner of election to office, removal from office and the filling of vacancies in the office of directors and officers of the corporation or non-profit organization or trustees of the trust; - 3.10.6 Procedures for conduct of the affairs and business of the corporation, non-profit organization or trust including provision for the calling and holding of meetings of members and directors and officers of the corporation or non-profit organization or beneficiaries and trustees of the trust and provision for quorum and voting requirements for action to be taken; - 3.10.7 Provision for the management, maintenance, operation, improvement and repair of the OPEN LAND and any improvements thereon, including provisions for obtaining and maintaining adequate insurance and levying and collecting from the property owners common charges to pay for expenses associated with the OPEN LAND, including real estate taxes.
-It shall be provided that common charges are to be allocated among the dwelling owners in proportion to their ownership or beneficial interests in the corporation, non-profit organization or trust, and that each dwelling owner's share of the common charge shall be a lien against his real estate in the AAN which shall have priority over all other liens, with the exception of municipal liens and first mortgages of record; - 3.10.7.1 A note on the Plan stating that any identified rubbish, refuse or other materials previously disposed of on the land to be accepted by the Town as OPEN LAND shall be immediately removed; - 3.10.7.2 Prior to conveyance, the OPEN LAND shall be free of all rubbish, refuse, junk or other materials previously disposed onto the PARCEL(s), including any construction debris or spent erosion controls; - 3.10.8 The method by which such instrument or instruments may be amended.
+- 3.10.1 Legal description of the OPEN LAND which is to be conveyed to a corporation, trust, or non-profit organization; - 3.10.2 Statement of the purpose for which the OPEN LAND is intended to be used and the restrictions on its USE and future transfer of title or alienation in accordance with the requirements of the BYLAW; - 3.10.3 The type and name of the corporation, trust or non-profit organization which will own, manage and maintain the OPEN LAND and any improvements thereon; - 3.10.4 If the OPEN LAND is to be conveyed to a corporation or trust consisting of property owners within the MAHD, include a description of the ownership or beneficial interest in the corporation or trust of each owner of a property in the MAHD and a provision that such ownership or beneficial interest shall be appurtenant to the dwelling to which it relates and may not be conveyed or encumbered separately there from; - 3.10.5 Provisions for the number, term of office, and the manner of election to office, removal from office and the filling of vacancies in the office of directors and officers of the corporation or non-profit organization or trustees of the trust; - 3.10.6 Procedures for conduct of the affairs and business of the corporation, non-profit organization or trust including provision for the calling and holding of meetings of members and directors and officers of the corporation or non-profit organization or beneficiaries and trustees of the trust and provision for quorum and voting requirements for action to be taken: - 3.10.7 Provision for the management, maintenance, operation, improvement and repair of the OPEN LAND and any improvements thereon, including provisions for obtaining and maintaining adequate insurance and levying and collecting from the property owners common charges to pay for expenses associated with the OPEN LAND, including real estate taxes.
+It shall be provided that common charges are to be allocated among the dwelling owners in proportion to their ownership or beneficial interests in the corporation, non-profit organization or trust, and that each dwelling owner's share of the common charge shall be a lien against his real estate in the AAN which shall have priority over all other liens, with the exception of municipal liens and first mortgages of record; and

+3.10.8 The method by which such instrument or instruments may be amended.